Ronnie Gilbert

 Ruth Alice "Ronnie" Gilbert (September 7, 1926 – June 6, 2015), was an American folk singer, songwriter, actress and political activist.
 She was one of the original members of the music quartet the Weavers, as a contralto with Pete Seeger, Lee Hays, and Fred Hellerman.

 Early life

 Gilbert was born in Brooklyn, New York City and considered herself a native New Yorker her whole life.
 Her parents were Jewish immigrants from Eastern Europe.
-Her mother, Sarah, came from Warsaw, Poland and was a dressmaker and trade unionist, and her father, Charles Gilbert, came from Ukraine and was a factory worker.
+Her mother, Sarah, came from Warsaw, Poland and was a dressmaker and trade unionist.
+Her father, Charles Gilbert, came from Ukraine and was a factory worker.